 They have optional all-inclusive meal plan packages that can include adult beverages (at a very reasonable price), which makes for a great deal if you like to partake in sunset cocktails from their pool deck and footbridge – a great vantage point for photos.

-That same footbridge brings you right to the dive shop at Cozumel Marine World, another top-rated dive operation on the island, that shares a long roster of dedicated repeat clients.
+That same footbridge brings you right to the dive shop at Cozumel Marine World, another top-rated dive operation on the island, that shares a long roster of dedicated repeat clients (including this author).

-Staying here and diving with Cozumel Marine World, or any dive shop of your choice who can come and pick you up at the Casa del Mar pier, couldn’t be easier.
+Staying at Casa del Mar dive hotel and diving with the superb Cozumel Marine World, or any dive shop of your choice who can come and pick you up at Casa del Mar’s pier, couldn’t be easier.

-You can also arrange shore dives right from the Casa del Mar pier and follow the house reef to see lots of well-known Cozumel marine life, including juvenile species, various eels, squid, octopus (especially at night), stingrays, eagle rays, and the occasional sea turtle.
+You can also arrange shore dives right from the Casa del Mar pier and follow the impressive house reef to see lots of well-known Cozumel marine life, including juvenile species, various eels, squid, octopus (especially at night), stingrays, spotted eagle rays, and occasionally one of Cozumel’s resident sea turtles.

 *To learn more about our three resident types of turtles, and where you can see them, check out this full guide to Cozumel sea turtles, next.